fleetdm/fleet/articles/fleet-is-abuzz-for-macdevops-yvr-2023.md

 ## Pre-conference workshop

 As the busy bees we are, finding time to explore open-source software like Fleet can be a stinging challenge.
 Join us for our pre-conference workshop with Fleet, where we'll walk you through setting up your very own Fleet hive while we wax on about Fleet's GitOps-driven workflow and see that the future of MDM is indeed open-source.
-Join our swarm Tuesday, June 20, 2023, at 1 pm at Simon Frasier University's downtown campus.
+Join our swarm Tuesday, June 20, 2023, at 1 pm at Simon Fraser University's downtown campus.
 Apiary space is limited, and MDOYVR conference attendance is required to attend the workshop—fly through to the end to find out how to attend.

 ## Pre-conference social hour